coseos/rpi-usb-gadget/README.md

 # rpi-usb-gadget
-Script to setup USB OTG configuration on Raspbian
+Script to enable USB OTG configuration on Raspbian